openpreserve/jpylyzer-test-files/README.md

 ### *erdas* images

-Created using ERDAS ERDAS ECW/JP2 SDK; provided with permission by [Hexagon Geospatial](https://hexagon.com/company/divisions/safety-infrastructure-geospatial).
+Created using ERDAS ECW/JP2 SDK; provided with permission by [Hexagon Geospatial](https://hexagon.com/company/divisions/safety-infrastructure-geospatial).

 ## Funding
 This work was partially supported by the [SCAPE](http://www.scape-project.eu/) Project.
 The SCAPE project is co-funded by the European Union under FP7 ICT-2009.4.1 (Grant Agreement number 270137).